Tidjini/react-server-side/README.md

         update the import in Routes
     commit 'refactoring the pages components'

-    2/refactoring the component to brinkg the object (export ) HomePage.js (use this for UsersList)
+    2/refactoring the component to bring the object (export ) HomePage.js (use this for UsersList)
         ..
         export default {